markets/maily/README.md

 ## Notes

 Rails 4.1 introduced a built-in mechanism to preview the application emails.
-It is in fact a port of [basecamp/mail_view](https://github.com/basecamp/mail_view) gem to the core.
+It is in fact, a port of [basecamp/mail_view](https://github.com/basecamp/mail_view) gem to the core.

-Alternatively, there are some other plugins to get a similar functionality with different approaches and options.
+Alternatively, there are some other plugins to get a similar functionality, but with different approaches and options.
 For example, [ryanb/letter_opener](https://github.com/ryanb/letter_opener), [sj26/mailcatcher](https://github.com/sj26/mailcatcher) or [glebm/rails_email_preview](https://github.com/glebm/rails_email_preview).

 ## Development

 Any kind of feedback, bug report, idea or enhancement are really appreciated :tada:

 To contribute, just fork the repo, hack on it and send a pull request.
-Don't forget to add specs for behaviour changes and run the test suite:
+Don't forget to add tests for behaviour changes and run the test suite:

     > bundle exec appraisal rake